renatokuipers/localdevai/README.md

 - OpenAI for providing the GPT models.
 - Streamlit for the interactive web application framework.
 - SQLite for the database management system.

----

-Remember to replace `https://github.com/your-username/Local-Devai.git` with your actual GitHub repository URL and adjust any specific details to better fit your project's requirements.